safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 <br>**3) Edit FMEServerEmailGenerator**
-<br>Now open the parameters dialog for the FMEServerEmailGenerator.
+<br>Inspect the parameters for the FMEServerEmailGenerator.
 This transformer can be used to override the configurations in the Email Subscription created in Step 1.

 Each field can also accept attributes allowing the email to be dynamically configured.
 For our purposes in the training course, set the following parameters manually: